ASE A6 Electrical Electronics Practice Test

 - A. There is an open at point A in the system.

 - B. There is an open at point B in the system.

 - C. There is an open at point C in the system.

 - D. There is excessive resistance at point D of the system.

 Answer A is wrong.
 Point A is a common ground for both drivers.
 Drivers are transistors.
-The computer uses them to control different actuators, like the coils shown above, usually by grounding the control circuit.
+The computer uses them to control different actuators, like the coils in the schematic, usually by grounding the control circuit.

 Answer B is correct.
 An open at point B results in no voltage input to the coil and a misfire code at both the number 1 and 4 cylinders.

 Answer C is wrong.
-An open in the 2-3 coil’s power circuit will result in a no-spark problem with that coil only.
+An open in the 2-3 coil’s power circuit will result in a no-spark problem with that coil.

 - A. Loose mounting bolts.

 - B. An open in the power circuit.